-Q: Is the IDP session time out a setting that an Okta admin can change?
+Q: Is the IDP session time out a setting that an Okta administrator can change?
 And if so, can it be changed on a per application basis, or is it a global setting for all of the user’s applications?

-Q: My app is now in the OIN, what is the user experience for a joint customer admin that wants to set up single sign-on and provisioning for my app in the Okta interface?
+Q: My app is now in the OIN, what is the user experience for a joint customer administrator that wants to set up single sign-on and provisioning for my app in the Okta interface?

 Also, if you haven’t already done so, sign up for an Okta developer account and you can test drive the Okta user experience yourself.